Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

 - Temperature controls: "We also recommend shopping for a curling wand that allows you to control the temperature with a degree setting, allowing you to have more control," says Moore.
 This is especially important for damaged or damage-prone hair types.

-- Look at additional extras: "Curling wands with an automatic shut-off option are great, so you don’t spend the day wondering if you remembered to turn them off," says Petty.
+- Additional extras: "Curling wands with an automatic shut-off option are great, so you don’t spend the day wondering if you remembered to turn them off," says Petty.
 “Rotating barrels make the curling process easier, and some wands come with interchangeable barrels, so you can create different curl types without having to splash out on different gadgets."

 How can I keep my hair healthy when using a curling wand?

-The first non-negotiable tip?
-"Always, always use heat protection!" says Moore.
+The first non-negotiable: "Always, always use heat protection!" says Moore.
 "No matter how you heat style your hair, this is the most vital step.
 We also recommend looking for a barrel material that is suited for your hair, and not styling too hot.
-As a rule for damaged, fine or colored hair, go no hotter than 150ºC.
-For healthy or medium thickness hair, 150-190ºC, and for coarse or thick hair, a maximum of 175-230ºC."
+As a rule for damaged, fine or coloured hair, go no hotter than 150ºC.
+For healthy or medium thickness hair, 150–190ºC, and for coarse or thick hair, a maximum of 175–230ºC."

-When it comes to styling, Petty agrees that said protection is key to minimising damage to your strands and recommends you "invest in heat protector creams and sprays, which are made to protect your hair from the heat of dryers and curling wands."
-As for using the heated tool itself, she also advises working quickly: "If you are using a curling wand, try not to use it for more than three or four seconds per section."
+Petty agrees that this protection is key to minimising damage to your strands and recommends you "invest in heat protector creams and sprays, which are made to protect your hair from the heat of dryers and curling wands."
+As for using the tool itself, she also advises you work quickly: "If you are using a curling wand, try not to use it for more than three or four seconds per section."

 Finally, Petty stresses the importance of adding nourishing and reparative products into your haircare routine: "Invest in good aftercare like hair oils and the best hair masks that are designed to repair any damage, which might be caused by overuse or too much heat."

-Why won't my thick hair hold curls and how can I fix it?
+Why doesn't my thick hair hold curls and how can I fix it?

-After spending your time adding bouncy curls into your thick locks, it can feel frustrating when they fall out within hours, as to why this happens, Petty explains: "One of the main reasons [a curl doesn't hold] is usually because the curling wands are not hot enough when used, thick hair usually needs higher temperatures, ranging from 350 to 450ºF (roughly 180ºC–230–C) to set the curls."
+After spending your time styling bouncy curls, it can feel frustrating when they drop out of your thick hair within hours.
+As to why this happens?
+"One of the main reasons [a curl doesn't hold] is usually because the curling wands are not hot enough when used," Petty explains.
+"Thick hair usually needs higher temperatures, ranging from 3roughly 180ºC–230–C to set the curls."

-Problems can also arise because of how you wash your hair: “Even if you're already using quality products, you want to ensure you're thoroughly rinsing your hair in the shower, too," Petty says.
+How you wash your hair may also affect the results.
+“Even if you're already using quality products, you want to ensure you're thoroughly rinsing your hair in the shower, too," Petty continues.
 "Not properly removing conditioner creates an oily residue, which doesn't react well with heat, and also creates a barrier that stops the heat from activating the hair curl.

-Once you've finished curling, it's worth trying to avoid touching your hair to keep the curls intact: “If you brush or touch your curls when they are still warm, they lose their curl quickly," says Petty.
+Once you've finished curling, avoid touching your hair to keep the curls intact.
+“If you brush or touch your curls when they are still warm, they lose their curl quickly," says Petty.
 "This is a challenge if you have longer, thicker hair, which takes more time to cool.
 Setting the hair with pins or clips until it has fully cooled can be useful here to get your style to hold for longer."

 How can I make my curls last longer?